gilbarbara/agent-hub-mcp/README.md

 **Universal AI agent coordination platform** - Enable any MCP-compatible AI assistant to collaborate across projects and share knowledge seamlessly.

-## Why Agent Hub?
+## Why Agent Hub MCP?

 **The Problem**: AI coding assistants work in isolation.
 Your Claude Code agent can't share insights with your Cursor agent.
 Knowledge remains trapped in individual sessions, and agents struggle to coordinate on complex, multi-service projects.

-**The Solution**: Agent Hub creates a universal coordination layer that enables any MCP-compatible AI agent to communicate, share context, and collaborate—regardless of the underlying AI platform or project location.
+**The Solution**: Agent Hub MCP creates a universal coordination layer that enables any MCP-compatible AI agent to communicate, share context, and collaborate—regardless of the underlying AI platform or project location.

 ```
 ┌─────────────┐    ┌─────────────────┐    ┌─────────────┐
-│ Claude Code │───▶│   Agent Hub     │◀───│   Qwen      │
+│ Claude Code │───▶│ Agent Hub MCP   │◀───│   Qwen      │
 │  (Frontend) │    │     (MCP)       │    │ (Backend)   │
 └─────────────┘    └─────────────────┘    └─────────────┘
                            ▲